lucianoayres/nino-cli/README.md

 -   [Save Output to File](https://github.com/lucianoayres/nino-cli/actions/workflows/save-output-to-file.yml)

-Here’s an improved version of that README section:

----

 ### Triggering the Workflow via REST API

 You can trigger the GitHub Actions workflow with a REST API call using the following example.
 Be sure to replace placeholders with your actual `GitHub Token`, `Username`, `Repository name`, and `Workflow filename`.
 Example: